 - In Rocky and Bullwinkle.
 Boris Badenov persuades Bullwinkle to jump into a firemen's net (twice!) as a publicity stunt.
 The second time, the net is lying on the ground with no one holding it.

-- One episode of Ren and Stimpy involved the two working at a fire station.
+- One episode of The Ren & Stimpy Show involved the two working at a fire station.
 They end up manning the trampoline; Ren ends up getting crushed by everyone who jumps.